-Every day, more than 2 billion people worldwide face similar challenges that come with living in economic poverty.
-These include, in particular, dealing with a lack of basic housing infrastructure, inadequate nutrition, crime, limited space, and/or natural forces that threaten one's home.
-The slums in which such a life of poverty takes place are growing exponentially.
-Solutions are often due to lack of resources, but also knowledge not available.
+More than two billion people worldwide face similar daily challenges of living in economic poverty.
+These challenges include, in particular, dealing with a lack of basic housing infrastructure, inadequate nutrition, crime, limited space, and natural disasters that threaten the security of their homes.
+The slums where such living in poverty occurs are growing exponentially each year.
+Solutions often fail by insufficient financial resources and lack of knowledge.